Jaws (video game)

 Jaws is a video game for the Nintendo Entertainment System that is loosely based on the film franchise of the same name, specifically Jaws: The Revenge, the fourth and final film in the series.
 The box art is modeled heavily after the theatrical poster, and the back of the box mentions "...like it's personal", perhaps as a reference to said movie's tagline.
 However, the game does take elements from the first film.
 It is one of several LJN-published titles produced by the Japanese company Atlus, although Westone was subcontracted to actually develop it.

 There was a separate computer adaptation of the original Jaws movie called Jaws: The Computer Game, released in 1989 by Screen 7 for the Amiga and for the Commodore 64 as simply Jaws by Box Office Software.

+An enhanced version was released for the Nintendo Switch, Playstation 5, and PC on Friday the 13th of February, 2026.